 #3: Cotton

-Woven cotton fabric is durable
+Woven cotton is durable

 Quite similar to linen, cotton is also a breezy and durable fabric but doesn’t hold up well in areas where there is a chance of too many people gathering at a time, like the living room.
 This sofa material can be treated and made stain-resistant, but even then, it isn’t quite as easy to clean.
 Densely woven cotton fabrics such as denim and canvas are a clever way around these caveats; out of sofa cloth types, pure cotton, despite being able to resist piling, absorbs stains and colours faster.